Aaron Craver

 Aaron LaRenze Craver (born December 18, 1968) is an American former professional football player who was a running back and kick returner in the National Football League (NFL) for the Miami Dolphins, Denver Broncos, San Diego Chargers, and the New Orleans Saints.
 He played college football for the Fresno State Bulldogs.
 The Dolphins selected him in the third round of the 1991 NFL draft.
 Craver is the only football player to catch a touchdown pass from John Elway and Dan Marino.
 In 2006, he was inducted into the Fresno County Athletic Hall of Fame.
-Aaron Craver is currently the football coach at University High School in Irvine, California.
+Craver is currently the football coach at University High School in Irvine, California.